zama-ai/concrete-ml/docs/built-in-models/pandas.md

 # Pandas

-Concrete-ML provides partial support for Pandas, with most available models (linear and tree-based models) usable on Pandas dataframes the same way they would be used with Numpy arrays.
+Concrete-ML provides partial support for Pandas, with most available models (linear and tree-based models) usable on Pandas dataframes the same way they would be used with NumPy arrays.

 The table below summarizes the current compatibility: